Skip to main content

 Is Bloodborne Pathogens the same as Signs and Symptoms of Illness?

 No. Bloodborne Pathogens (BBP) is a course most typically required by OSHA that specifically covers the safety protocols for handling all types of bodily fluids and is geared toward the protection of the employee and the person they are coming in contact with.
-Signs and Symptoms of Illness (SOI) training helps child care providers understand and recognize communicable diseases and how they can be prevented.
+Signs and Symptoms of Illness (SOI) training helps childcare providers understand and recognize communicable diseases and how they can be prevented.
 It is geared toward the identification of diseases, not the handling of bodily fluids.
 Both SOI and BBP training are required by Licensing.
-Because all SOI courses approved by The Nevada Registry now include BBP, you will meet the requirements for both SOI and BBP by taking a single Registry-approved SOI course.
+Because all SOI courses approved by The Nevada Registry now include BBP, you will meet the requirements for both SOI and BBP by taking a single Nevada Registry-approved SOI course.

-Within the first year of employment, all new staff must complete their initial trainings in the first 90 days (CPR, First Aid, Signs and Symptoms of Illness, Child Abuse, Child Development/Guidance and/or Discipline, Sudden Infant Death Syndrome if working with children under age one and all CCDBG Health and Safety courses).
+Within the first year of employment, all new staff must complete their initial trainings in the first 90 days (CPR, First Aid, Signs and Symptoms of Illness, Child Abuse, Child Development/Guidance and/or Discipline, Lifelong Wellness, Sudden Infant Death Syndrome if working with children under age one and all CCDBG Health and Safety courses).
 These hours are included within the required annual hours of training.
 The remaining training hours can be taken in any Nevada Registry approved topic of choice.
 Guidelines for Completion

 If I change employers and have already taken Signs and Symptoms of Illness, CPR, First Aid, Child Abuse and Neglect, Child Development/Guidance and Sudden Infant Death Syndrome (if applicable), do I have to take them again within 90 days of employment at my new employer?

-It is up to the discretion of the Licensing surveyor for your new center to make the determination whether these trainings need to be retaken as a refresher.
+It is up to the discretion of the licensing surveyor for your new center to make the determination whether these trainings need to be retaken as a refresher.

 How often can I take Child Abuse and Neglect and have it count toward my annual requirement?